top of page

 Hi.
 I’m Carl Gombrich.
 This blog contains my personal views and thoughts.

-For the previous 16 years, I worked at UCL, the great university in London.
+For the previous 16 years, from 2003-19, I worked at UCL, the great university in London.
 From 2010-2019 I led the set-up of, and then directed, the wonderful Arts and Sciences (BASc) degree.

 I was a Professorial Teaching Fellow in Interdisciplinary Education at UCL and I am a Principal Fellow of the Higher Education Academy.

 Before moving into higher education leadership, I studied and taught maths, physics and philosophy.
 I have degrees in these things.
 I have also studied and taught music and was a professional opera singer for a while, having trained at the National Opera Studio in the UK, where I was the Royal Opera House scholar.
-These days I increasingly teach on interdisciplinarity (as a concept, but also the practicalities of implementation in teaching), changing ideas of expertise, and a little on the knowledge economy and future of work.
+I have taught on interdisciplinarity (as a concept, but also the practicalities of implementation in teaching), changing ideas of expertise, and a little on the knowledge economy and future of work.

 Although I mostly read, write and speak on interdisciplinarity and the philosophy of education, I'm interested in everything which touches education - which is pretty much everything!